code-hike/codehike/packages/classer/readme.md

 > Classer is a tool from [Code Hike](https://codehike.org)

-A little package to make React component libraries interoperable with most styling solutions.
+A little package to make React component libraries interoperable with most styling solutions. ([See this twitter thread explaining why this is useful](https://twitter.com/pomber/status/1362125599607820290))

 You write your library code like this: